openpharma/GithubMetrics/README.md

   repos_clean %>% filter(size > 0) %>% pull(full_name),
   days_back = 365*10
 )
-#> ℹ Running gh query
-#> ℹ Running gh query, got 100 records of about 200
+#> ℹ Running gh query[K ℹ Running gh query, got 100 records of about 200[K [K ℹ
-#> ℹ Running gh query
-#> ℹ Running gh query, got 100 records of about 1000
+#> Running gh query[K ℹ Running gh query, got 100 records of about 1000[K ℹ Running
-#> ℹ Running gh query, got 300 records of about 1500
-#> ℹ Running gh query, got 600 records of about 2000
+#> gh query, got 300 records of about 1500[K ℹ Running gh query, got 600 records
-#> ℹ Running gh query, got 1000 records of about 2500
+#> of about 2000[K ℹ Running gh query, got 1000 records of about 2500[K ℹ Running
-#> ℹ Running gh query, got 1500 records of about 3000
-#> ℹ Running gh query, got 2100 records of about 3500
+#> gh query, got 1500 records of about 3000[K ℹ Running gh query, got 2100 records
-#> ℹ Running gh query, got 2800 records of about 4000
+#> of about 3500[K ℹ Running gh query, got 2800 records of about 4000[K ℹ Running
-#> ℹ Running gh query, got 3600 records of about 4500
-#> ℹ Running gh query, got 4500 records of about 5000
+#> gh query, got 3600 records of about 4500[K ℹ Running gh query, got 4500 records
-#> ℹ Running gh query
-#> ℹ Running gh query, got 100 records of about 200
+#> of about 5000[K [K ℹ Running gh query[K ℹ Running gh query, got 100 records of
-#> ℹ Running gh query
-#> ℹ Running gh query, got 100 records of about 500
+#> about 200[K [K ℹ Running gh query[K ℹ Running gh query, got 100 records of about
-#> ℹ Running gh query, got 300 records of about 750
-#> ℹ Running gh query, got 600 records of about 1000
+#> 500[K ℹ Running gh query, got 300 records of about 750[K ℹ Running gh query, got
-#> ℹ Running gh query, got 1000 records of about 1250
+#> 600 records of about 1000[K ℹ Running gh query, got 1000 records of about 1250[K
+#> [K

 glimpse(repo_all_commits)
 #> Rows: 1,739